pchanda/TinkerML/_posts/2017-01-15-NER-simple.md

 print word_dict
 ```

-## Tensorflow Queues for creating input pipeline to read the training data
+## Tensorflow queues for creating input pipeline to read the training data
 Next we will use tensorflow queues to read the training data.
 This will take care of batching and shuffling.
 First lets add the necessary definitions:

 ```python